Introduction

 switch (event.eventType) {

-case "accessControl.memberAdded.v1": {
+case 'accessControl.memberAdded.v1': {

 const content = event.content as MemberAddedEvent;

-console.log(`Member (Id:${content.memberId}) was added to iTwin (${event.iTwinId})!
-Member was granted the ${content.roleName} role (Id: ${content.roleId}).`);
+`Member (Id:${content.memberId}) was added to iTwin (${event.iTwinId})!
+Member was granted the ${content.roleName} role (Id: ${content.roleId}).`

 break;